shawnohare/conf/README.md

    vms are used to abstract some of these nuances away.
 We may settle upon a pattern where some hosts are abstract, to have common files to apply to a company mandated MacBook vs a personal one.
-This would be obviated to an extent if we worked mostly inside of vms for what little development work we do.
+This would be obviated to an extent if we worked mostly inside vms for what little development work we do.
 1. [profiles](./profiles/) contains collections of configurations for a specific operating mode, e.g., system-wide package configurations.
 Our normal